Bone Grafting FAQs

 Atrophy can occur when you have had a missing tooth for a while – it no longer stimulates the bone to regenerate.
 In these cases, you lose bone in a process known as resorption.
 As you age, you also naturally lose some bone.

-If you have limited bone available in your jaw, the doctors at WisNova Institute of Dental Specialists uses a bone graft to rebuild the jaw and install the implant.
+If you have limited bone available in your jaw, the doctors at WisNova can use a bone graft to rebuild the jaw and install the implant.

 Once your graft is performed, recovery takes 4-8 months.
 After the healing process is complete and the bone integrated, the doctors place the implant.
 In some cases, you can have a graft and implant performed at the same time.

-To find out more about bone grafts and your oral health, call WisNova Institute of Dental Specialists or schedule an appointment using the online tool.
+To find out more about bone grafts and your oral health, call WisNova Institute of Dental Specialists or request an appointment using the online tool.